Turk v. Turk 2018 ONCA 993: Court Refuses to Set Aside Separation Agreement

 The Court of Appeal upheld this finding, stating that the trial judge’s ruling was accurate according to section 56(4) and Virc v.
 Blair 2014 ONCA 392, which established the test for setting aside a domestic contract.

 Discuss Your Case with an Experienced Divorce Attorney

 Contact the Ontario divorce lawyers at Feldstein Family Law Group P.C. if you require legal guidance or representation.
 Our legal team has a comprehensive understanding of the policies and regulations associated with this complex legal process.
 By listening to your story, we can develop a thorough case strategy that accounts for your unique family dynamics, financial circumstances, and legal objectives.

 Our firm has been serving the residents of Ontario for over 25 years.
-Contact Feldstein Family Law Group P.C. at (905) 581-7222 to schedule a free consultation.
+Contact Feldstein Family Law Group P.C. at (905) 581-7222 to schedule a free in-office consultation.